bardiaasadi/infra-deployment-notes/notes/version-control/utf16-eol-in-a-cross-platform-repo.md

 * either convert them to a more Git-friendly encoding, or
 * add explicit `.gitattributes` entries and recommit under correct rules

-## Why this is a “core engineering” story

-Most teams never hit this problem because they don’t have:

-* cross-platform dev in one repo
-* UTF-16 resource/config files in active use
-* strict build expectations that break on subtle EOL/encoding differences

-When you do hit it, it’s a perfect example of platform engineering:

-> reducing a class of failures by making the system explicit instead of relying on defaults.